Patty loves helping people learn to care for their motorhomes!

-- Check to see that supply line from the fresh water holding tank to the RV water pump isn't blocked for punctured.
-Sometimes there is a shut off valve on this line.
+- Check to see that the supply line from the freshwater holding tank to the RV water pump isn't blocked or punctured.
+Sometimes there is a shutoff valve on this line.
 Make sure that it's open.
 If the line is blocked with debris or ice, you'll need to clear it somehow.
 I have found that I can often disconnect the line at the pump and blow compressed air through the pipe.
 Be sure and turn the pressure down low on the compressor.
 You don't want to blow the line and cause a leak.
 If there is a leak in this supply line, it will need to be repaired or replaced.
 You may also want to check the connection at the inlet side of the pump to make sure it isn't sucking air.

 That's all I can think of off the bat that can go wrong with the system.
-If none of these things fix your RV water pump sent me and email and I'll try to help you out.
+If none of these things fix your RV water pump sent me an email, and I'll try to help you out.

 RV Water Pump Repair Disclaimer

 If you mess up, don't count on me to foot the bill for the repairs.
-The information contained in this page is only the opinion of the author.
+The information contained on this page is only the opinion of the author!
 This is what I would do if my RV was having problems with the RV water pump system.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.